Timothyvwees/Container_ostream/README.md

 This c++ header makes it possible to print every container in c++ in the quickest way using the << operator overloading.
 You can also print nested containers like std::vector<std::array<int, 5>> or std::vector<std::tuple<int, std::string>>.
 Currently only for c++17 and above because of the tuple printing using some c++17 features.
 If you dont need tuple printing you can use the Container_ostreams_no_tuple.hpp for C++11 and above which are without tuple printing. test code can be found in test.cpp.

 ## how to include
-You can include Container_ostreams.hpp and define some macros before it to add all overloads do the following:
+You can include Container_ostreams.hpp and define some macros before it.
+To add all overloads do the following:
 ```markdown
 //#define INCLUDE_SEQUENCE_OSTREAM_CONTAINER_OVERLOADS
 //#define INCLUDE_ADAPTERS_OSTREAM_CONTAINER_OVERLOADS